myclass24

 Give an account of interstate disparities of poverty in India.

 Poverty in India differs for different states.
 The success rate of reducing poverty varies from state to state, causing inter-state disparities in the poverty level.
 Orissa, Bihar and Madhya Pradesh are the three poorest states in India, with their people living below the poverty line 47, 42 and 37 per cent, respectively.
 Jammu and Kashmir, Punjab and Himachal Pradesh are the three better-off states in India as far as poverty is concerned.
-There are various factors that are responsible for these interstate disparities of poverty in India.
+There are various factors that are responsible for th

 Social StudiesClass 9CBSE